konnected-io/konnected-security/README.md

 ## Skip this Installation!

-[Buy a Konnected Security NodeMCU kit from us](https://store.konnected.io) and you can skip the installation!
-We pre-load the Konnected Security software on every NodeMCU device before sending it to you.
-When you get it, just plug it in connect to WiFi, and it's ready to set up.
+[Buy a Konnected Alarm Panel](https://konnected.io), our commercial product that was the inspiration of this open-source library.
 Buying from us is great way to support the developers who have worked hard on this project.

 ## Getting Started